aurielvirginia/ANN-Project/README.md

 # ANN-Project
-ANN algorithm use to seatch accuracy from dataset
+Any ANN algorithm use to search accuracy from dataset